beau-haldane/full-stack-open/README.md

 **Friday March 4**
 Making a renewed push to get this course finished by the end of June.
 I'm currently at part 3b trying to figure out what's going on with the backend of 'notes'.

+**Saturday March 12**
+I've finally finished part 3b, and moved on to part 3c.
+It's becom evident that the folder structure I've chosen isn't working extremely well, so I'm trying to restructure them to make more sense.
+It's super complicated with git though, and I keep fucking up and having to undo mistakes (usually deletions)

+I'm in COVID-iso for another 5 days, so hopefully I'll get a good productive push out of this time.